5 Mobility Exercises for Improved Strength and Power

 If you found that excruciating (or impossible), you’re not alone.

-To increase your mobility, Starlett recommends the following five mobility exercises, performed several times a week — post-workout, before bed, or both.
+To increase your mobility, Starlett recommends the following mobility routine, performed several times a week — as a warm-up before strength training, post-workout, before bed, or all of the above.

 1. T-Spine Roll